Teaching and Generative Artificial Intelligence

 This CTT resource introduces faculty to A.I. and provides information about common questions around policies and adapting instruction.
-We encourage faculty at UNL to contact us at ctt@unl.edu if they would like to explore the capabilities of ChatGPT, Bard, or Bing without creating accounts.
+We encourage faculty at UNL to contact us at ctt@unl.edu if they would like to explore the capabilities of ChatGPT4 or other AIs without creating accounts.

 A new module, “AI and Information Literacy” is now available in the Canvas Commons.
 This module is written for students to help them learn about AI tools such as ChatGPT, Bing AI, and DALL-E and strategies for evaluating and citing the outputs created by them.
 Insert this module into your course and use it as-is or modify it to suit your teaching and learning goals and course policies.
 Content includes short videos, reading, completing short quizzes, and activities.